hitokiri-mata/katacoda-courses/kubernetes-fundamentals/configmap-secret/step6-secret-create.md

 `cat my-secret.yaml`{{execute}}

 In this step we see how secrets are created and submitted as a resources to Kubernetes.
-The next step is to read the secrets.
+The next step will  read these secrets.